Kabaye/NC-learning/README.md

 # Netcracker Learning Repo

-*All Netcracker learning projects starting from `BeanPostProcessor for custom @Autowired annotation` will be placed here*
+*All Netcracker learning projects will be placed here*